PRTG/JMXMiniProbe/README.md

 JMXMiniProbe Proof-of-Concept
 ============
-## There are major changes planned to the underlying API in PRTG.
-Therefore, this project is currently on hold.
+With the current version of PRTG, you can use the Mini Probe interface with your custom code to implement solutions to special scenarios that you might have in your network.
+Please note that there are major changes planned to the underlying API in PRTG.
+Therefore, any code you write now will likely need to be changed later, so it can be used for future versions of PRTG.
+Further news about changing interfaces will be provided here as soon as there are more detailed plans available.

-Further news will be provided here.
+Current Status: BETA

 A PRTG MiniProbe for monitoring Java applications using JMX.